Edwards A. Park (doctor): Johns Hopkins

-In 1919, Park returned to the United States to Baltimore, Maryland.
-Following his research with Howland, Park went to Yale where he took on the role as the Professor of Pediatrics for seven years.
-In 1927, Howland's death caused Park to return to Johns Hopkins to take over as the Professor of Pediatrics and Chief-of-Pediatrics.
+In 1919, Park returned to Baltimore, Maryland in the United States.
+Following his research with Dr. Howland, Park went to Yale where he took on the role as the Professor of Pediatrics for seven years.
+In 1927, Dr. Howland's death caused Park to return to Johns Hopkins to take over as the Professor of Pediatrics and Chief-of-Pediatrics.
 In 1946, Park was also named the Professor Emeritus of Pediatrics at the School of Medicine.
 As Chief-of-Pediatrics of the Johns Hopkins Hospital, Park established multiple specialty clinics under pediatrics, with tuberculosis, cardiac, endocrine, and psychiatric clinics bringing fame to the Harriet Lane Home.
 He was also known for his daily noon conferences with his staff where an intern, resident, and sub-specialist would all review a case.
 After they presented Park would question all parts, reviewing all steps and small details.
 Of his questions, one student described them as being "asked softly, hesitantly, almost apologetically, but each one was apropos, pointed and searching".
 His attention to detail also applied to all publications that came from the Harriet Lane Home, as Park wrote about 30 papers over his twenty years as Chief-of-Pediatrics and reviewed over 100 papers written by his staff.